CheeHuii/video-analyzer-assessment/Note.md

 yolov8n used for vision agent, dont do good in graph detection, have better specified model to do it. to add license, which is not done for now
-I could create a common resource pool for db instance control
+I could create a common resource pool for db instance control Limit file format that is available to upload.

 Get a more reliable datastore